This piece was originally published on October 22, 2021, and was updated on April 26, 2023.

 For mortgages with a 20% or larger down payment (also known as low-ratio mortgages), you don’t need mortgage default insurance, and you can choose a more extended amortization period.

 What is the longest mortgage term?

 The average new mortgage in Canada has a 25-year amortization period, but that’s not the only option.
 Canadians have the option of choosing up to a 35-year amortization for their mortgages.
 The maximum amortization period used to be 40 years, but in 2008 the federal government tightened a variety of mortgage regulations, eliminating the 40-year mortgage.
 So today, the most extended mortgage term that a Canadian can choose is 35 years.

 If you have a 20% or larger down payment, a 35-year mortgage is an option for you, but is it the right option?
-Here are the pros of choosing a 35-year mortgage
+Here is the pro of choosing a 35-year mortgage:

 While a 35-year mortgage can help reduce your monthly payments, this option has some cons, including: